mrdoob/three.js/README.md

 #### JavaScript 3D library ####

-The aim of the project is to create an easy to use, lightweight, 3D library with a default WebGL renderer.
-The library also provides Canvas 2D, SVG and CSS3D renderers in the examples.
+The aim of the project is to create an easy to use, lightweight, cross-browser, general purpose 3D library.
+The current builds only include a WebGL renderer but WebGPU (experimental), SVG and CSS3D renderers are also available in the examples.

 [Examples](https://threejs.org/examples/) &mdash;
 [Documentation](https://threejs.org/docs/) &mdash;